martiness/api-automation-demo/README.md

 # API Automation Demo

 This project is an API automation test suite built with **Java**, **JUnit 5**, and **RestAssured**.
-It validates the functionality of the public REST API service [reqres.in](https://reqres.in/) and was developed as part of a QA automation challenge.
+It validates the functionality of the public REST API service [reqres.in](https://reqres.in/)

 ---